Objectives

 Here we are concerned with live voice streams (not the transfer of files, and for the calculation no music or video streams).
 The method of coding the voice samples at the originating side and the decoding at the destination side is reflected in the 'codec' (coder/decoder).
 There are various voice codecs with different bitrates and different perceived qualities; the quality is expressed in the MOS: Mean Opinion Score from 1 (unintelligible) to 5 (very good).

 Most codecs provide compression (e.g. differential coding): this generates a multi-byte sample (not to be confused with the basic voice sample usually at 8 kHz (125 μs), cut-off at 3.8 kHz) covering several milliseconds of speach.
-Such a voice sample is sometimes also called a frame (which is also ambiguous in this context).
+Such a voice sample is sometimes also called a frame (also ambiguous in this context).
 Many codecs or gateways provide silence suppression (Voice Activity Detection; no transmission when there is no speech; the receiving side may generate 'comfort noise').

 Sometimes, several voice samples are collected before they are transmitted (so the voice sampling rate is not the packet rate).
 This allows more efficient transmission (less packets with their overhead), but increases the overall delay a bit.
 Late packets lead to stuttering (which quickly makes it unintelligible); this can be compensated by more buffering, but that leads to poor turn-around response ('satellite conversations').